archector/modoboa/README.md

    - Add "condition: service_healthy" in the mysql container, in depends_on section
    - Cross-compare provided dovecot and postfix files with the injected ones, for compatibility with postgrey, etc
    - Create mysql amavis database and add it to the dburl in modoboa-admin.py deploy command
+   - Include rrdtools to install pdfcredentials and stats

 Configurator container image: